Yankees vs. Rockies Player Props Betting Odds

 Profar Stats

-- Jurickson Profar has 19 doubles, two triples, six home runs, 36 walks and 32 RBI (76 total hits).
-He has swiped one base.
+- Jurickson Profar has 20 doubles, two triples, six home runs, 36 walks and 32 RBI (77 total hits).
+He's also swiped one base.

 Profar Recent Games